ByteXenon/LuaXen/README.md

 - **ASTHierarchy Module:** A module for better AST navigation.
 - **LEGACY Tools:** Legacy versions of our Decompiler, Static Analyzer, Instruction Generator.

-You can find examples in the `/Examples` directory.
+You can find some examples how to use different modules in the `/Examples` directory.

 ## 🗺️ Roadmap